rich-murphey/gnu-graphics/README.md

 4.0  0.3
 ```

-You can also break cuves using `-M` option to break lines whenever
+You can also break curves using `-M` option to break lines whenever
 the abscissal values between successive pairs of points decrease.
 When
 using `-M`, each continuous curve has monotonicly increasing
 abscissal values.